begh-azka/active_directory_learning/1/README.md

 - Next, NETBIOS name will be installed.
 This is your domain without the extension, so abc.
 - Keep paths as default.
 - The installation can fail if administrator password has not been set.
 To set it run **net user administrator** in powershell and set a password.

+### Verify Installation was successful after reboot
+- In server manager, on the top right, is an option Tools.
+There will be a lot of options like DNS, Event Viewer, Active Directory Administrative Center, Group Policy etc.
+- One of them will be Active Directory Users and Computers.
+This will be our main area of administration.
+- Open this tool and it will take you to a new window where you will be able to see your domain (abc.xyz).
+Expand it and you will see options like Builtin, Computers, Domain Controllers, Foreign Security Principals, Keys, Managed Service Accounts and **Users**.
+- Event Viewer will show you logs.
+Go to Application and Services Logs -> Directory Service and here you will be able to see logs related to AD.
+- In DNS tool, if we go to server-name -> Forward Lookup Zones -> _msdcs.domain-name -> dc -> _tcp, we will find two records: Kerberos and Ldap.
+Both of these are Service Location (SRV).All of our domain controllers will have them.
+- Go to Run and type \\server-name and it should show two folders that are shared.
+  - netlogin
+  - sysvol
+- The **netlogon** just runs log on service that authenticates when users actually attempt to login.
+- **sysvol** folder contains a folder with the same name as our domain.
+Inside there are Policies and scripts.